 If your jewelry is modest, there are other options.

 Worthy doesn't buy items worth less than $1,500, including all-metal (gold, silver or platinum) items like chains, gold bands or other jewelry with small gemstones, or metal-only, without gemstones.

-In my jewelry box were a couple of modest gold and diamond rings that a relative had given me when I married.
+In my jewelry box were a couple of lower-value gold and diamond rings that a relative had given me when I married.
 Time to go!

 From past research I’ve done as a business journalist on selling gold jewelry (including dental fillings.
 I’m not kidding), I know mail-in services like this can be a good deal, as can your local pawn shop and other gold buyers near you.

 Just research them first.